tipi-build/docs/09-shared-cache.md

 ---

 By default all tipi users use their private, independent build cache.
-For a few dependencies they will benefit from a curated build cache from `tipi-build` hosted on GitHub that includes short list of projects.
+For a few dependencies they will benefit from a curated build cache from `tipi-build` hosted on GitHub that includes a short list of projects.

 Provided all team members have access to your `my-organisation` group on GitHub and all machines export the `TIPI_POWWOW` environment variable you will then share the build cache: